debruine/shinyintro/inst/book/04_outputs.md

 }, deleteFile = FALSE)
 ```

 You can dynamically display images of any type, but one of the most useful ways to use image outputs is to control the aspect ratio and relative size of plots.
-When you save a temporary file, you should set `deleteFile = TRUE` in the `renderImage()` function (this stops unneeded plots using memory).
+When you save a temporary file, you should set `deleteFile = TRUE` in `renderImage()` (this stops unneeded plots using memory).

 ```r